 By this time, you’ll also want to establish a price range with which you are comfortable.
 Will you be paying cash or will you want to finance?
 Both options will require some discussion and preparation.
 You will also want to establish how willing you may be to tweak the price range to incorporate everything on your list.

 The most important thing to consider when choosing a floor plan is whether or not it will fit your lifestyle.
 Take note of your current floor plan and decide what you like and dislike, then keep adding to the list using the following guide.

 Do you have younger children that you would like to keep close?
 A home with all of the bedrooms on one side will work for you.
-If you have older children, a home where the bedrooms are on opposite sides of the house or even on different floors, like our Clara, Addison, or Southampton floor plans, is an ideal option.
+If you have older children, a home where the bedrooms are on opposite sides of the house or even on different floors is an ideal option.

 Number of Floors

 Speaking of different floors, this may be the time to decide whether you want a single-story home or a two-story home.
 Two-story homes have the luxury of additional privacy with bedrooms typically located on the second floor.
 Although a matter of personal preference, two-story homes also appear grander from the outside.
 On the flip side of that, single-story homes have the benefit of not having noise traveling between floors and they also eliminate the need for stairs that may be tiresome and unsafe for young children or elderly family members.

 Floor plans like the Watlington that have large gathering spaces leading out to an expansive outdoor living area are great if you will be doing a lot of entertaining.
 The kitchen is located right off the great room and located adjacent is the designated dining area.
 If you love having people over, a floor plan like this is for you.
 However, if entertaining is not really your thing and you would rather not have your entire house on display, a floor plan like the Carmela that has a formal dining room upon entering is perfect for quieter gatherings.